Emily Raven: Australia’s premier female specialty coffee roaster

 Emily gives the following advice to aspiring small business entrepreneurs.
 “Begin with a study programme and build a framework so you have a strong background to run your business.
 Go out and meet people you respect and admire in industry.
 You need to know what your peers are doing.
 Always look for something unique to give you the edge, and never stop researching.”

-With an eye firmly on the future, there are no opportunities likely to be missed by Australia’s premier female coffee roaster.
+Having recently won in 2017 Savour Australia Restaurant & Catering Hostplus Awards for Excellence (SA), there are no opportunities likely to be missed by Australia’s premier female coffee roaster.